Gigi Simoni: I never asked Ronaldo to run at Inter, he just needed to play

-Inter, with the newly-crowned World Player of the Year Ronaldo de Lima up front, were a point behind and in the UEFA Cup final.
+Inter, with the newly-crowned World Player of the Year Ronaldo up front, were a point behind and in the UEFA Cup final.
 In an era of Serie A dominance, these were the two outstanding teams.

 Juve had taken an early lead through Alessandro Del Piero, but the defining moment of the game came in the second half when, in the space of just 15 seconds, Ronaldo was denied a clear-cut penalty after a foul by Mark Iuliano before Juve broke down the other end and won a spot-kick of their own when Del Piero was taken out by Taribo West.

-Nineteen years on, Massimo Moratti still speaks of the Scudetto Inter ‘won’ that season.
+Two decades on, Massimo Moratti still speaks of the Scudetto Inter ‘won’ that season.

 Simoni is more diplomatic, but the pain of that defeat in Turin clearly still remains.

 “I don’t know if we would have won that league, but I am sure they didn’t allow us to compete,” he says.
 “There were too many strange events that year, but it is not worth it to look back now.